pinobatch/action53/docs/file_system.md

 ------------
 Each activity's description is up to 16 lines of up to 128 pixels.
 As with title and author, $0A separates lines, and $00 ends the description.
 Addresses of descriptions are calculated the same way as title addresses, except that the description block can be stored in a PRG bank other than the last.

+Unlike title and author, descriptions may be compressed using digram tree encoding (DTE) using a replacement table of up to 256 bytes.
+Decompression replaces each byte of compressed text from $80 through
+$FF with the corresponding pair of bytes in the replacement table.
+The "tree" in DTE means that the replacement table is recursive: entries refer to literal code units or to previous entries.
+(If `DTE_MIN_CODEUNIT` exceeds 128, decompression ignores the first `DTE_MIN_CODEUNIT - 128` entries of the table and instead copies DTE bytes from $80 through `DTE_MIN_CODEUNIT - 1` literally.)

 Title screen
 -------------